-- 3,775 dwelling units; - 200-room hotel with conference facilities or an additional 250 dwelling units on Land Unit E; and - In Land Unit L, an additional 50,000 to 85,000 gross square feet of retail and office space. - Up to 275,000 gross square feet of additional development on Parcel 83-1 ((1)) 33 of Land Unit G.
+- 1,470,000 gross square feet of office space; - Up to 120,000 square feet of office space may be converted to hotel use in Land Unit I: - 75,000 gross square feet of retail space; - 3,775 dwelling units; - 200-room hotel with conference facilities or an additional 250 dwelling units on Land Unit E; and - In Land Unit L, an additional 50,000 to 85,000 gross square feet of retail and office space. - Up to 275,000 gross square feet of additional development on Parcel 83-1 ((1)) 33 of Land Unit G.

-(Land Units E and F) The WMATA Property
+(Land Units E and F)

-The 60-acre WMATA property is occupied by the Huntington Metro Station and associated parking facilities and Mount Eagle Park.
-There is also a privately-owned parcel associated with the WMATA property; Parcel 83-1((7))1A is a .34-acre lot along North Kings Highway planned for office use.
+The 60-acre property is occupied by the Huntington Metrorail Station and associated parking facilities, townhouse and multifamily uses, and Mount Eagle Park.
+A potential BRT station is generally planned in this area as shown in Figure 2 of the Richmond Highway Corridor Area, Area IV Plan.
+Parcel 83-1((7))1A is a .34-acre lot along North Kings Highway planned for office use.

-The portion of Land Unit E which is occupied by the Metro station, the parking garage, and the parking lot along Huntington Avenue is planned for public facilities.
+The portion of Land Unit E occupied by the Metrorail station, the parking garage, and the parking lot along Huntington Avenue is planned for public facilities.
 Air rights development over the station and the parking facilities may have long-term potential.
 For the 35-acre area south of the station, the following mix of uses is recommended within the maximum levels shown: